trycoon/liam-esp/README.md

 Here are some of the features of this project:

 - Automatic mowing of lawn using a two wheel robot
-- Support for limiting mower access using a Buried Wire Fence (virtual wall)
+- Support for limiting mower movement using a Buried Wire Fence (virtual wall)
 - WiFi connected (can operate when signal is weak/lost, will reconnect when signal is available)
 - Easy to use REST-based API, self explaining (HATEOAS compatible), with Swagger support.
 - Monitor mower using MQTT protocol (works with most Home automation systems)
 - NTP time support, making scheduling of mowing a breeze
 - Integrated Web UI for controlling and monitoring mower
-- Support accelerometer, gyroscope, and e-compass to keep mower on a straight line and detect if mower are tilted too much (safety reasons)
+- Support accelerometer, gyroscope, and e-compass to keep mower on a straight line, and detect if mower are flipped over (safety reasons)

 ## Build and upload software